 Overwhelmed?
 Anxious?
 You’ve come to the right place.

-This section of the Field Manual is designed to offer ideas for pursuing wellness and seeking out community during online harassment.
+This section of the Field Manual is designed to offer ideas for practicing self-care and seeking out community during online harassment.
 While the resources below cannot replace the expert advice of a mental health professional, we recognize that not all writers and journalists have health coverage and/or access to such services, which is why we hope this will be a valuable place to start.